Graham913/G-Hog-mapper-notebook/README.md

 ### Wiring diagram for the joystick

 The wires shown on the diagram are an accurate estimation of how many we will truly need.
-However, we are not 100% sure of how many the LCD screen will require.
+However, we are not 100% sure of how many wires the LCD screen will require.

 <img src="images/updatedwiringdiagramjoystick.png" width="300">